 That’s where this little beat up metal tackle box came in handy!

 Hemp oil is fabulous for reviving old metal too!
 I was just out at the time.

-Love how the tackle-box offers different levels, and keeps everything together.
+Love how the tackle-box office organizer offers different levels, and keeps everything together.
 Portable, too!

 And if you have a couple of vintage oil cans, let them help you grab small notes / receipts, or hang masking tape.